MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-software-development-kit.md

 -   Platform SDKs are mandatory components for developing apps for a platform.
 For example, the [!INCLUDE[win81](../debugger/includes/win81_md.md)] SDK is required to develop [!INCLUDE[win8_appname_long](../debugger/includes/win8_appname_long_md.md)] apps.

--   Extension SDKs are optional components that extend a platform but aren’t mandatory for developing apps for that platform.
+-   Extension SDKs are optional components that extend a platform but aren't mandatory for developing apps for that platform.

  The following sections describe the general infrastructure of SDKs and how to create a platform SDK and an extension SDK.